everplans/codetest/README.md

 Everplans Codetest
 =================

 This code base is a barebones rails app.
 Use this as a starting point (feel free to work with either Node.js or Scala if you are more comfortable.)
-The essential goal is to create a questionnaire app with three workflows.
+The essential goal is to create a questionnaire app with three workflows: Define questionnaire, allow a user to fill out the questionnaire, and, finally, view a user's answers.

 Clone this repo but don't fork it (you don't want to point other people to your answer!).

 ### Defining the questionnaire